Rockaway, Queens: Etymology

 The name "Rockaway" may have meant "place of sands" in the Munsee language of the Native American Lenape who occupied this area at the time of European contact in the early 17th century.
 Other spellings include Requarkie, Rechouwakie, Rechaweygh, Rechquaakie and Reckowacky, transliterated in Dutch and English by early colonists.
-The indigenous inhabitants of the Rockaways were the Canarsie Native Americans, a band of Lenape, whose name was associated with the geography.
+The indigenous inhabitants of the Rockaways were the Canarsee Native Americans, a band of Lenape, whose name was associated with the geography.
 The name Reckowacky was used to distinguish the Rockaway village from other Mohegan villages; "Reckowacky" means "lonely place", or "place of waters bright".
 This area was mistakenly documented as occupied by a band of Mohawk people in a 1934 source; this Iroquoian-speaking tribe primarily occupied the Mohawk River valley in central New York, north and west of the Hudson River and Long Island.

 Other interpretations of the peninsula's indigenous name have also been proposed.
 One possible interpretation is "Reckonwacky", which translates to "the place of our own people", while another is "Reckanawahaha", which translates to "the place of laughing waters".
 Other phrases, such as "lekau" (sand) "lechauwaak" (fork or branch), also referred to the area's geography.